State Historic Rehabilitation Tax Credit

 Once you have an open project on file with the SHPO, any changes to the proposed scope of work must be submitted for approval to the tax review staff via an amendment form before those changes are implemented.

 - Application Processing Fee—An application-processing fee is required for the SHPO to review state tax credit applications.
 Fees are based on the estimated dollar amount of qualified rehabilitation expenditures.
 Please submit the appropriate fee as noted below with your Part 2 application or as requested by SHPO staff.
-Fees may be paid online.
+Fees may be paid via the online store; scroll to the bottom of the store's webpage and click "Tax Credits".

 Qualified Expenditures Fee